fossas/spectrometer/docs/strategies/ios/swift.md

 ### How do I *only perform analysis* for swift package dependencies?

-You can explicitly specify analyses target in `.fossa.yml` file.
+You can explicitly specify analysis an target in `.fossa.yml` file.

-Example below, will exclude all analyses targets except swift.
+Example below, will exclude all analysis targets except swift.

 ```yaml
 # .fossa.yml